What is Treasury Stock?

 - Not entitled to receive net assets in case the company liquidates

 - In some countries, the number of treasury stocks held by companies is regulated – total treasury stock cannot exceed the maximum proportion of capitalization specified by law.

 How do Companies Perform Buyback of Stocks?

-- Tender offer – The company offers to repurchase a number of shares from the shareholders at the price the company is willing to pay, which is most likely at a premium or above market price.
+- Tender offer – The company offers to repurchase a number of shares from the shareholders at a specified price the company is willing to pay, which is most likely at a premium or above market price.
 The company will also disclose the duration for which this offer is valid, and shareholders are welcome to tender their shares to the company should they be willing to sell at the specified price.

 - Open market or direct repurchase – Direct buying of shares in the open market.
 When a company announces the repurchase of stocks, it often causes the share price to increase which is perceived by the market as a positive outcome.
 The company then simply proceeds to purchase shares as other investors would on the market.

-- Dutch auction – The company specifies a range, and the number of shares it wishes to repurchases.
-Shareholders are invited to offer their shares for sale at their personally desired price, ideally within or below this range.
+- Dutch auction – The company specifies a range, and the number of shares it wishes to repurchase.
+Shareholders are invited to offer their shares for sale at their personally desired price, within or below this range.
 The company will then purchase their desired number of shares for the lowest cost possible, by purchasing from shareholders who have offered at the lower end of the range.

 We hope you have enjoyed reading CFI’s guide to treasury stock.
 To continue your financial education, see the following CFI resources.